-Featuring works by Van Dyck, Reynolds, Gainsborough and Canaletto, this will be the first time in over 60 years that pieces from Woburn's world famous private collection have been on public display in a national museum.
+Featuring works by Van Dyck, Reynolds, Gainsborough and Canaletto, this is the first time in over 70 years that pieces from Woburn's world famous private collection have been on public display in a national museum.

-The artworks will hang alongside significant works from the renowned national collection of Royal Museums Greenwich.
+The artworks hang alongside significant works from the renowned national collection of Royal Museums Greenwich.

 What can I see?

 - Full-length portrait of Anne of Denmark by Flemish artist Marcus Gheeraerts the Younger.
 Anne, queen consort of James I, commissioned architect Inigo Jones to build the Queen’s House in Greenwich

 - Lady Elizabeth Keppel by Sir Joshua Reynolds

 - Regatta on the Grand Canal by Canaletto